better-internet/radworks-grants/grants/applications/template.md

 This section should break the development roadmap down into milestones and deliverables.
 To assist you in defining it, we have created a document with examples for some grant categories [here](../docs/grant_guidelines_per_category.md).
 Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
 Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

 Below we provide an **example roadmap**.
-In the descriptions, it should be clear how your project is related to Substrate, Kusama or Polkadot.
+In the descriptions, it should be clear how your project is related to the Radicle ecosystem.
 We _recommend_ that teams structure their roadmap as 1 milestone ≈ 1 month.

 For each milestone,